L O A D I N G

 eXtreme Group

-Since 2001 we have worked with children and young people living with Type 1 Diabetes and their families throughout the North East and North Cumbria.
-We have various monthly group sessions throughout the region, go on day trips, hold cookery workshops, go on an annual residential and more!
-All of our activities aim to help children and young people to be more confident, feel more positive about the future and improve their health outcomes.
+Since 2001 we have worked with children and young people living with Type 1 Diabetes along with their families and the clinical teams throughout the North East and North Cumbria.
+We have various monthly group sessions throughout the region where we do lots of fun things which include day trips, hold cookery workshops, go on an annual residential and more!
+But we also have space to discuss the issues children, young people and families face living with Type 1 Diabetes.
+Click here to find out more

 Your Autism

-This project came from a young person wanting a resource for young people diagnosed with autism, created by young people with autism.
-This was after seeing lots of information for parents, but not a lot for young people.
-We received NHS funding to do this.
-Our aim is to have information specifically for children and young people, so they are able to learn to support and understand themselves, and to help demystify autism – it’s not all negative!
-The group met fortnightly to develop the website, and has now been launched.
+This project was an idea from a young person, who attends the eXtreme group, who thought a resource for young people with autism would be helpful.
+They felt there was lots of information available for parents/carers, but not a lot for young people themselves.
+We received NHS funding to enable this project to happen and young people decided that a dedicated website was the best way to share the information.
+Our aim is to have information specifically for children and young people with autism, so they are able to learn to support and understand themselves, and help to demystify autism – it’s not all negative!
+The website has been created for young people with autism by young people with autism.
+Click here to visit the website

-Seen and Heard is a young person led local heritage project, funded by the National Lottery Heritage Fund.
-Young people created the Seen and Heard project with the aim of shining a spotlight on children and young people in the North East’s history, uncovering untold stories and sharing these creatively with the public -doing history on their own terms.
-The group conducts its own research, including oral history interviews, and works with local sites including Locomotion, The Story and Beamish museum.
+Seen & Heard is a young person led local heritage project, funded by the National Lottery Heritage Fund.
+Young people created the Seen & Heard project with the aim of shining a spotlight on children and young people in the North East’s history, uncovering untold stories and sharing these creatively with the public – doing history on their own terms.
+The group conducts it’s own research, including oral history interviews, and works with local sites including Locomotion, The Story and Beamish Museum